About

 Founding President

-Chiling Tong has extensive domestic and international experience in economic and business development, focused on enhancing the growth of minority-owned small businesses.
-Tong’s career spans the private, nonprofit, and public sectors.
-She is the President and CEO of the National Asian & Pacific Islander American Chamber of Commerce & Entrepreneurship (National ACE) representing the interests of 2.65 million Asian American & Pacific Islanders (AAPI) small business owners and entrepreneurs.
-National ACE collaborates with over 120 affiliate AAPI chambers and partner organizations across the country to advocate for AAPI small business, to enhance capacity building and to foster the next generation of AAPI entrepreneurs and executives.
+Chiling Tong has extensive domestic and international experience in economic and business development, focusing on enhancing the growth of minority-owned small businesses.
+Her career spans the private, nonprofit, and public sectors.
+She is the President and CEO of the National Asian & Pacific Islander American Chamber of Commerce & Entrepreneurship (National ACE), representing the interests of 2.91 million Asian American & Pacific Islanders (AAPI) and all small business owners and entrepreneurs nationwide.
+National ACE collaborates with over 130 affiliate AAPI chambers and partner organizations nationwide to advocate for AAPI and all small businesses, enhance capacity building, and foster the next generation of entrepreneurs and executives.

-Tong is also the Founding President of the International Leadership Foundation (ILF), a nonprofit organization promoting civic awareness and public service for AAPI college students since 2000.
-The ILF has over twenty active chapters nationwide.
-She served as the Deputy Assistant Secretary of International Trade Administration and was subsequently the Chief of Staff and Associate Director for Minority Business Development Agency in the U.S. Department of Commerce.
-She was appointed as a member of the President’s Advisory Commission on Asian Americans and Pacific Islanders and was also a member of the National Advisory Council on Minority Business Enterprises at the U.S. Department of Commerce.
-Currently, Tong is a member of the Treasury Advisory Committee on Racial Equity, Director of the Congressional Awards for young leaders, Census Bureau National Advisory Committee on Racial, Ethnic and Other Populations, and the Small Business Administration’s Council on Underserved Communities.
-She was also recently named commissioner to study to the potential creation of a National Museum of APA History and Culture.
+Tong is also the Founding President of the International Leadership Foundation (ILF), a nonprofit organization that has promoted civic awareness and public service among AAPI college students since 2000.
+She served as the Deputy Assistant Secretary of the International Trade Administration and later as Chief of Staff for the Minority Business Development Agency in the U.S. Department of Commerce.
+She was appointed to the President’s Advisory Commission on Asian Americans and Pacific Islanders by both President Donald Trump and President George W. Bush.
+Additionally, she was named to the commission to study the potential creation of a National Museum of Asian-Pacific American History and Culture.

 Joel Szabat